AAlab1819/Nicholas-01082170001/WEEK1.md

 1.split a number to a fraction with the numerator+denominator=number

-2. then the numerator and denominator cannot division by each other
+2.then the numerator and denominator cannot division by each other

-3. i make 2 if conditions that hold even and odd number.
+3.I make 2 if conditions that hold even and odd number.
 First input a number want to divide

-4.for the even number i make the algorithm with the numerator (up) divide by 2 and minus 1, and the denominator (down) divide by 2 and plus 1. why minus 1 and plus 1 ? because it says the numerator cant greater than the denominator.
+4.for the even number I make the algorithm with the numerator (up) divide by 2 and minus 1, and the denominator (down) divide by 2 and plus 1. why minus 1 and plus 1 ? because it says the numerator cant greater than the denominator.

-5. then still in the even number function, i make a nest if that hold the numerator number is still even number (this if statement made  because the numerator and denominator after the calculation before still even).
+5.then still in the even number function, I make a nest if that hold the numerator number is still even number (this if statement made  because the numerator and denominator after the calculation before still even).
 This if statement hold a algorithm the numerator will minus 1 again and transfer the 1 into the denominator.

-6. then for the odd number (else statement) i just divide the numerator into half and the denominator algorithm is the numerator after the division plus 1
+6.then for the odd number (else statement) I just divide the numerator into half and the denominator algorithm is the numerator after the division plus 1

 7.done !